robtweed/qewd-hit-platform/README.md

 - **openehr-ms**: the OpenEHR Interface MicroService Container
 - **audit-ms**: the Audit MicroService Container

+The key idea of the QEWD HIT Platform is to remove much of the normal learning curve associated with OpenEHR, allowing you to build applications around OpenEHR quickly and simply, but in a way that can be scaled to enterprise production levels.

+See the [presentation slides](http://ec2.mgateway.com/QEWD-HIT-Platform.pdf) for further background and rationale behind the QEWD HIT Platform.

 # OpenEHR

+## The QEWD HIT Platform and OpenEHR

+As stated above, the primary aim of the QEWD HIT Platform is to provide a simple, easy-to-understand and easy-to-use interface to OpenEHR systems, and therefore reduce the otherwise significant learning curve for which OpenEHR systems are renowned.

 The QEWD HIT Platform can integrate with any OpenEHR system.

 If you already have access to an OpenEHR system, then you can install and configure the QEWD HIT Platform to interface with it.

+## Running your own OpenEHR System

 If you want to set up your own OpenEHR server to use with the QEWD HIT Platform, the simplest approach is to use one of the available Dockerised versions of